-CMWS 603 Coastal and Wetland Policy and Management (3)
+CMWS 603 - Coastal and Wetland Policy and Management (3 cr.)

 Graduate coursework approved from an earned master's degree and/or required by a student's Graduate Advisory Committee.

-* One credit-hour course required for four semesters.
+* One credit-hour course is required for four semesters.

 ** With the approval of the graduate director, a student's Graduate Advisory Committee may specify other coursework to satisfy the core or specialized course requirements to suit a student's particular needs and the objectives of the curriculum.